 Lead Agencies are required to spend a certain percentage of their Child Care and Development Fund (CCDF) awards on activities to improve the quality of child care and the supply and quality of care for infants and toddlers.
 They are also required to invest in at least one of 10 allowable quality activities included in the Child Care and Development Block Grant (CCDBG) Act of 2014.
 In order to ensure that States and Territories are meeting these requirements, the CCDBG Act and the CCDF Final Rule require Lead Agencies to submit an annual report that describes how quality funds were expended, including what types of activities were funded and measures used to evaluate progress in improving the quality of child care programs and services.
 States and Territories are also required to report on quality improvement investments through the CCDF Plan, which collects information on the proposed activities for a three-year period; and through the ACF-696 financial report, which collects quarterly expenditure data on quality activities.

-In the QPR, Lead Agencies are asked about the State’s or Territory’s progress in meeting its goals as reported in the CCDF Plans, and provide available data on the results of those activities.
+In the QPR, Lead Agencies are asked about the extent to which the State or Territory met their measurable indicators of progress as reported in the CCDF Plans, and provide available data on the results of those activities.
 Because of the flexibility in administering the CCDF program, it is expected that Lead Agencies may not have information and data available to respond to all questions.
 Lead Agencies may provide narrative updates in the data sections, including any plans for reporting data in the future, if actual data is not currently available.

-State and Territorial Lead Agencies are required to complete and submit the QPR (ACF-218) for FY 2018 (October 1, 2017-September 30, 2018) by May 10, 2019.
+State and Territorial Lead Agencies are required to complete and submit the QPR (ACF-218) for FFY 2019 (October 1, 2018-September 30, 2019) by December 31, 2019.
 Lead Agencies will use an online submission tool to enter and submit their QPR to ACF via the Web.
 This electronic submission (“e-submission”) process has allowed ACF to embed the guidance and definitions directly into the QPR document and in the e-submission site.

 The QPR gathers basic data on the State and Territory goals for quality improvement and on the number of programs and providers benefiting from quality improvement investments.
 The report is organized according to the 10 authorized activities for the use of quality funds specified in the CCDBG Act of 2014, as included in Section 7 of the Child Care and Development Fund (CCDF) Plan: